 This is your guide to recognising a hearing loss and then achieving success with hearing aids.
 This information has been put together as the result of a study to learn what causes a person to use their hearing aids successfully.

 These five steps will help you to overcome your hearing loss and lead to success with your hearing aids.

 Denial or acceptance.
 It is normal for most people to go through a period of denial.
-What is sad is that most people wait five-to-seven years before solving their hearing problem.
+What is sad is that most people wait five-to-seven years before solving their hearing problems.
 A person in denial uses a typical thought process.

 The reality is, you cannot hide your hearing loss.
 It's more obvious than any pair of hearing aids.
 Your associates, clients, friends and family already know that you have it.
 You can push the fact out of your mind, but you are only fooling yourself.
 You can decide to try and conceal your problem, but the symptoms have already given your secret away.

 The first step to overcoming your hearing problem is admitting to yourself....

-It is not only the purchase of hearing aids which will give you better hearing.
-Four characteristics which are present in all people who are really successful with their hearing aids are:
+It is not only the purchase of hearing aids that will give you better hearing.
+Four characteristics that are present in all people who are really successful with their hearing aids are:

 Hearing aids may not bring you instant gratification.
 To achieve better hearing, you may have to work at it daily.
 The ability to hear again can be relearned.
-It may take a few days or it may take a week or two.
-The most successful hearing aid users will gladly tell you their time spent in practice with a patient, willing and positive attitude was the most important step to achieving success.
+It may take a few days, or it may take a week or two.
+The most successful hearing aid users will gladly tell you their time spent in practice with a patient, willing and positive attitude was the most crucial step to achieving success.